-Table 54.
-Scenarios Worksheet - Supplemental Options Row Units Definition/Notes Standard Setting Year boolean Whether new standards are being set during a given year.
-Fine Rate \$/credit The CAFE fine rate for non-compliance in dollars per one credit of shortfall.
+Row Units Definition/Notes boolean Standard Setting Year boolean Whether new standards are being set during a given year.
+The CAFE fine rate for non-compliance in dollars per one credit of Fine Rate \$/credit shortfall.
 Credit Value \$/credit Value of a single CAFE credit.
 CO2 Credit Value \$/credit Value of a single CO2 credit.
-Multi-Fuel integer The applicability of multi-fuel vehicles for compliance calculations (does not apply to single-fuel vehicles): 0 = only gasoline fuel economy value is considered (gasoline fuel share is assumed to be 100%); 1 = for Gasoline/Ethanol-85 vehicles, only the gasoline fuel economy value is considered (gasoline fuel share is assumed to be 100%); for Gasoline/Electricity vehicles, both fuel economy values are considered; 2 = for Gasoline/Ethanol-85 and Gasoline/Electricity vehicles, both fuel economy values are considered.
+CO2 Cicuit Value φ/ credit Multi-Fuel integer The applicability of multi-fuel vehicles for compliance calculations (does not apply to single-fuel vehicles): 0 = only gasoline fuel economy value is considered (gasoline fuel share is assumed to be 100%); this mode is not applicable when calculating combined CO 2 rating of vehicles, and if specified, will default to mode 1 instead; 1 = for Gasoline/Ethanol-85 vehicles, only the gasoline fuel economy value is considered (gasoline fuel share is assumed to be 100%); for Gasoline/Electricity vehicles, both fuel economy values are considered; 2 = for Gasoline/Ethanol-85 and Gasoline/Electricity vehicles, both fuel economy values are considered.
 FFV Share percentage The statutory fuel share to use for compliance for flex-fuel vehicles (FFVs), whenever the Multi-Fuel mode is 2.
 This fuel share applies only to vehicles operating on gasoline and ethanol-85 fuel types.
 The maximum of this setting and the vehicle's assumed on-road fuel share will be used for compliance.
 PHEV Share percentage The statutory fuel share to use for compliance for plug-in hybrid/electric vehicles (PHEVs), whenever the Multi-Fuel mode is either 1 or 2.
 This fuel share applies only to vehicles operating on gasoline and electricity fuel types.
 The maximum of this setting and the vehicle's assumed on-road fuel share will be used for compliance.
+PEF 1 W-h/gallon The petroleum equivalence factor (PEF) applicable to the battery electric vehicles (BEVs).
+PEF 2 W-h/gallon The petroleum equivalence factor (PEF) applicable to the plug-in hybrid/electric vehicles (PHEVs).
 CAFE - AC Efficiency Cap grams/mile Maximum amount of credits, in grams/mile of CO2, associated with improvements in air conditioning efficiency a manufacturer may claim toward compliance with NHTSA's CAFE standards.
 CAFE - Off-Cycle Cap grams/mile Maximum amount of off-cycle credits, in grams/mile of CO2, a manufacturer may claim toward compliance with NHTSA's CAFE standards.
 CO2 - AC Efficiency Cap grams/mile Maximum amount of credits, in grams/mile of CO2, associated with improvements in air conditioning efficiency a manufacturer may claim toward compliance with EPA's CO2 standards.
-CO2 - AC Leakage Cap grams/mile Maximum amount of credits, in grams/mile of CO2, associated with improvements in air conditioning leakage a manufacturer may claim toward compliance with EPA's CO2 standards.
+CO2 - AC Leakage Cap grams/mile Maximum amount of credits, in grams/mile of CO2, a ssociated with improvements in air conditioning leakage a manufacturer may claim toward compliance with EPA's CO2 standards.
 CO2 - Off-Cycle Cap grams/mile Maximum amount of off-cycle credits, in grams/mile of CO2, a manufacturer may claim toward compliance with EPA's CO2 standards.
 AC Efficiency Costs \$/credit Estimated cost of each AC Efficiency credit that a manufacturer claims toward compliance.
 This value is specified in \$/credit, where each credit is in turn denominated in grams/mile of CO2.
 AC Leakage Costs \$/credit Estimated cost of each AC Leakage credit that a manufacturer claims toward compliance.
 This value is specified in \$/credit, where each credit is in turn denominated in grams/mile of CO2.
-Off-Cycle Costs \$/credit Estimated cost of each Off-Cycle credit that a manufacturer claims toward compliance.
-This value is specified in \$/credit, where each credit is in turn denominated in grams/mile of CO2.
-SHEV Tax Credit dollar Amount of Federal tax credits a buyer receives for purchasing a strong hybrid/electric vehicle (SHEV).
-PHEV Tax Credit dollar Amount of Federal tax credits a buyer receives for purchasing a plugin hybrid/electric vehicle (PHEV).